 Hotels Outside the City

-Then for the last 3 days, head to the mountains outside the city to experience something different.
-Since the central valley cities of San Jose, Alajuela and Heredia are very close to each other, you can stay around any of those cities.
+Then for the last 2 nights, head to the mountains outside the city to experience something different.
+Since the Central Valley cities of San Jose, Alajuela and Heredia are very close to each other, you can stay around any of those cities.
+There are some beautiful hotels up in the mountains and thanks to the close proximity of the cities, they’re not that far from the airport.

 You can take a taxi or Uber to the hotel.
 Your hotel may be able to offer transportation with a small charge.